sonatype/operator-nxrm3/README.md

 you can commit updates to the versions in the metadata, and build again while checking the option in the build to `skip_red_hat_build`, so the operator image doesn't again get updated.

+Operator images can also be unpublished and removed from Red Hat's Registry if no operator config is pointing to it.